-Gas and electric bills can vary month by month but the average cost per 2 person household is around £150 per month.
+Gas and electric bills can vary month by month, but the average cost per 2 person household is around £150 per month.
 You can head over to our article on how to minimise your household bills if you're finding it tough to keep up with your payments.

-Life insurance is for those people who are particularly buying a house as it will ensure the other person you live with is able to continue to pay the mortgage should you die.
-Not everyone takes out life insurance but it is worth considering if you own a property or if you have a family.
+Life insurance is suited for those people who are buying a house, as it will ensure the other person you live with is able to continue to pay the mortgage should you die.
+Not everyone takes out life insurance ,but it is worth considering if you own a property or if you have a family.
 The budget for this is around £20 - £30 per month.

 The average monthly cost for internet is £25 per month.
 Most companies insist you get a landline to have broadband as well although some companies now offer broadband-only policies.

 If you watch live television you need to have a TV license.
 This typically comes in at £159 a year which can be paid monthly at £13.25.

 Your food bill will vary significantly depending on what you eat, the size of your household and where you shop.
 On average, a two-person household would need to budget around £200 a month.